lpshanley/routify-starter-firebase/README.md

 ### Production

-* For SPA or SSR apps please make sure that url rewrite is enabled on the server.
-* For SPA redirect to `__dynamic.html`.
-* For SSR redirect to the lambda function or express server.
+* Make sure you have `firebase-tools` installed and are logged in.
+* Add your project-id in the .firebaserc file.
+* Run `npm run deploy:firebase`

+### Notes
+\* At the moment use of prerendering prevents use of SSR.
+I am working on a possible solution for conditional prerendering.

 ### Issues?

 File on Github!
-See https://github.com/sveltech/routify/issues .
+See https://github.com/lpshanley/routify-starter-firebase/issues.